Samantha Crapnell - Counselling, Clinical Supervision and Coaching

 What happens next?

-Effective counselling can only take place if you feel comfortable with me and feel that you might be able to have trust in our meetings.
+Effective counselling can only take place if you feel comfortable.
 Therefore, in our first conversation you will be able to tell me about what is going on for you just now and ask me questions so that you can make a decision as to whether I am the person you would like to work with.
-I will be able to answer any questions that you might still have and you can tell me if you have any expectations of counselling.
+I will be happy to answer any questions that you might have and you can tell me if you have any expectations of counselling.

 If we both feel during that conversation that we would be able to work well together, we will arrange our next meeting.